nLab Hamiltonian action

 Dualizing, the homomorphism μ\mu is equivalently a linear map

-which is a homomorphism of Poisson manifolds.
-This is called the moment map of the (infinitesimal) Hamiltonian GG-action.
+which is a homomorphism of Poisson manifolds, called the moment map of the (infinitesimal) Hamiltonian GG-action.

-Warning The lift from ϕ\phi to ϕ^\hat \phi above, hence from the existence of Hamiltonians to an actual choice of Hamiltonians is in general indeed a choice.
-There may be different choices.
-In the literature the difference between ϕ^\hat \phi and ϕ\phi (or of their Lie theoretic analogs) is not always clearly made.
+Warning The lift from ϕ\phi to ϕ^\hat \phi above, hence from the existence of Hamiltonians to an actual choice of Hamiltonians is in general not unique.
+In the literature the difference between ϕ^\hat \phi and ϕ\phi (or of their Lie theoretic analogs) is not always made clear.

 Properties